ldruizsan/ldruizsan/README.md

 - Currently enrolled in Thinkful's Data Analytics Immersion Program

+-- Be sure to check out my Thinkful repository for capstone projects and dashboards prepared for the program

 - I am also taking Coursera's IBM Data Analyst Professional Certificate and Google IT Automation with Python

 - Love to explore new concepts and re-live the thrill of learning